 Logging flight data means you have instant access to review pilot and drone performance.
-With manual processes, data may be missed or subject to human error.
+With manual processes, data can be subject to human error or even missed altogether.
 But when flights are automatically logged in a program such as Ground Control, you can easily monitor equipment usage as well as verify that pilots are adhering to flight plans and parameters.

 With automated flight logs, you can quickly reference where pilots have flown and stats such as total flight hours logged.
 Flight logs aggregate data on drone equipment as well, such as battery use and firmware allowing detailed fleet reports to be exported for equipment tracking and management.

-In order to properly showcase your drone program’s performance to stakeholders, it’s helpful to be able to aggregate flight information in meaningful ways.
+In order to properly showcase your drone program’s performance to stakeholders, it’s helpful to aggregate flight information and present data in meaningful ways.
 Through MGC, you’ll be able to easily manage flight data at a program level to reduce risk, create reports, and maintain visibility on your drone operation.

-When using Ground Control for all of your organization’s drone flights, you will be able to easily visualize the data and export reports to PDF.
-Not only can this process be done with little advance notice, but it also eliminates human error as manual logging in Excel spreadsheets, producing complex, inconsistent, and often incomplete data.
+When using Ground Control for your organization’s drone operations, you will be able to easily visualize flight data and export reports to PDF.
+Not only can this process be done with little advance notice, but it also eliminates human error as manual logging in Excel spreadsheets can produce complex, inconsistent, or incomplete data.

-With all of your flight data logged, you can showcase information such as the number of flights for a given time period, seasonality of work, mishap rate, drone and pilot utilization, and more.
+Having all of your flight data in one place makes it easy to showcase information such as the number of flights for a given time period, seasonality of work, mishap rate, drone and pilot utilization, and more.

 As you can see, automatic flight logging is a huge benefit to drone organizations and is crucial to the success of a commercial drone operation.
 Still, some have concerns about data security surrounding these automated processes.
 For more information on data security best practices, please reference Drone Inspections of Critical Infrastructure.